Created: 12/04/2013 1:36 AM WHEC.com

-(AP) EDMONTON, Alberta - David Moss and Boyd Gordon each had a goal and an assist as the Phoenix Coyotes stayed firmly in the playoff picture with a 3-1 victory over the Edmonton Oilers on Wednesday.
+(AP) EDMONTON, Alberta - Mike Ribeiro and Mikkel Boedker each had a goal and two assists as the Phoenix Coyotes started off a four-game road trip with a 6-2 victory over the Edmonton Oilers on Tuesday night.

 Radim Vrbata, Shane Doan, Keith Yandle and David Moss also scored for the Coyotes, who had lost four of their previous five games.

 David Perron scored twice for the Oilers, who dropped to 3-9-0 on home ice this season.

 Boedker scored on a power play 3 1/2 minutes into the game, putting a rebound past goaltender Devan Dubnyk.
 It was just Phoenix’s second first-period goal in the last six games.

 Edmonton tied it midway through the first period after Phoenix defenseman David Schlemko gave up the puck to Mark Arcobello.
 A drop pass by Arcobello set up Perron, who beat Coyotes goalie Mike Smith.